 Driving with varying tire or wheel sizes may cause the VSA to malfunction.
-When replacing tires, make sure they are of the same size and type as your original tires (see page 231).
+When replacing tires, make sure they are of the same size and type as your original tires (see page 232).

-Deactivate the VSA system if you need to drive with the compact spare tire installed (see page 238).
+Deactivate the VSA system if you need to drive with the compact spare tire installed (see page 240).

 If you install winter tires, make sure they are the same size as those that were originally supplied with your vehicle.
 Exercise the same caution during winter driving as you would if your vehicle was not equipped with VSA.
-Your vehicle has been designed to primarily carry passengers and their cargo.
-You can also use it to tow a trailer if you carefully observe the load limits, use the proper equipment, and follow the guidelines in this section.